Whole-person care that is trauma-informed, and grounded in science — without shame.

 • Focus on behaviors that improve metabolic health, strength, stamina, sleep, and mental well-being

-• Do not equate thinness with health
+• Not equate thinness with health

 At the same time, if excess adiposity is contributing to conditions like diabetes, sleep apnea, fatty liver disease, joint pain, or hypertension, we address that medically — without blame.